OpenNTI/nti.webhooks/docs/static.rst

    ... </configure>
    ... """)

-Now that we have that in place, lets attempt to deliver a webhook.
+Now that we have that in place, let's attempt to deliver a webhook.
 First, we'll send something that doesn't match our criteria and notice nothing happens: